VibeHarboe/Understanding-Data-Visualization/README.md

 │   ├── The Color and The Shape.md
 │   └── 99 Problems But a Plot Ain't One.md
-├── visuals/                   # Saved charts used in exercises & walkthroughs ├── README.md                  # Project overview
+├── visuals/                   # Saved charts used in exercises & walkthroughs │   ├── Chart Type Guide/      # Overview of the most common chart types ├── README.md                  # Project overview
 ```